bigwiv/Biopython-cn/chr17.rst

     gd_feature_set.add_feature(feature, color=color, label=True, name="My Gene")

-In addition to the caption text for each feature¡¯s label, you can also choose the font, position (this defaults to the start of the sigil, you can also choose the middle or at the end) and orientation (for linear diagrams only, where this defaults to rotated by 45 degrees):
+In addition to the caption text for each featureâ€™s label, you can also choose the font, position (this defaults to the start of the sigil, you can also choose the middle or at the end) and orientation (for linear diagrams only, where this defaults to rotated by 45 degrees):